cacophony-wj/LeS/README.md

 **Various files beginning with "cc" and ending with "esl" or "esm" failed to download.**

 You did not purchase the $20 upgrade to Skyrim.
 This is not negotiable.
 Return to the beginning of this document and do everything again from square one.

+**Problems downloading files from Lover's Lab or the Wabbajack CDN**

+Lover's Lab files are obvious.
+CDN files have the word _Licentia_ in the filename.
+Refer to [this section] in #TROUBLESHOOTING.md

 **Could not download x:**